 Sasha’s Fine Foods

 Previously known as The Barbie Girls, this one-stop online grocer is popular for its extensive range of quality meats, ethically-sourced seafood and artisanal snacks since launching in 2011.
 Throwing a big family feast?
 Kid-friendly picks include the fresh, skinless Mt.
-Cook Alpine New Zealand Salmon Portions ($25.50, 300g), as well as Irish ice-cream business Nobó’s guilt-free creations.
+Cook Alpine New Zealand Salmon Portions ($25.50, 300g).
 All their meat, seafood and products are sourced by founder Sasha Conlan and offer full traceability.
-New on the shelves are local bakery Simply Breads’ fresh loaves, Chestnut Grove Extra Virgin Olive Oil from Western Australia’s Southern Forests, as well as Primrose’s Kitchen’s granolas.
+New on the shelves are local bakery Simply Breads’ fresh loaves and Chestnut Grove Extra Virgin Olive Oil from Western Australia’s Southern Forests.
+Other must-tries include the free-range Australian chicken and local sustainable fish.

 - Four great stores across the island